A Great Global Reset

 Another contradiction: it is precisely in alternative and spiritual circles that the slogan “crisis as opportunity” is popular.
 The principle behind it is that when we look beyond emotions (like or dislike) and judgments (right or wrong), a crisis can also be an opportunity for transition, to emerge better, wiser, more resilient.
 This applies to an individual life as well as to groups and societies.
 And this is exactly what was behind the calls for a wake-up call and a global challenge, and what the World Economic Forum intended with the Great Reset.
 But all this has passed the self-proclaimed resistance heroes.
 Instead, the heels have been dug in, the culprits and scapegoats sought and every challenge rejected.
 It is almost impossible to talk about green and social recovery anymore: “Oh yes, Great Reset for sure.
 Good luck waking up.”

 The greatest contradiction perhaps is that conspiracy theorists keep proclaiming that the system is unjust and that the richest 1% of humanity owns as much as the poorest half, which is unfortunately true.
 Often they cite Oxfam as a source, which is rightly so.
 But at the same time they vote in large numbers for right-wing and radical right-wing parties, which are precisely the parties that want to maintain the old economic system and therefore also the infamous 1%!
-Conspiracy theorists also like to complain about Big Pharma and the big multinationals, but then admire Trump, who has made the rich even richer and who is Big Pharma’s and Big Oil’s greatest friend.
+Conspiracy theorists also like to complain about Big Pharma and the big multinationals, but then admire Trump, who has made the rich even richer and who is Big Pharma’s and Big Oil’s best friend.
 Meanwhile, they grumble at Biden who does want to change the system.

-When conspiracy theorists complain about poverty and inequality, they are shedding crocodile tears.
+When conspiracy theorists complain about poverty and inequality, they are crying crocodile tears.
 Because at the same time they undermine any attempt to change it.
 Any proposal to make international relations more fair is condemned and mocked at, as communism, totalitarian dictatorship, world government, New World Order, second China.
 In the much-watched conspiracy film “Monopoly” the criticism of Agenda 21/30 is that we must contribute to it with our tax money, “that we must give up our prosperity for the purpose of poverty reduction.”
 I’m serious.

 What does Oxfam itself say?
 That inequality is a choice, because the interests of rich countries and powerful companies are structurally chosen.
 In their view this is economic violence.
 But they also provide solutions: